DavidAnson/vscode-markdownlint/README.md

 * Visual Studio Code user/workspace settings
 * Default configuration (above)

-Changes saved to any of the files take effect immediately.
+Changes saved to any of these files take effect immediately.
+(Extended files are not monitored.)

 See [markdownlint's options.config section](https://github.com/DavidAnson/markdownlint#optionsconfig) for more information about rule configuration.